shipyardapp/Shipyard-Documentation/docs/blueprint-library/amazon-redshift/amazon-redshift-overview.md

 # Amazon Redshift Blueprints Overview

-Shipyard's low-code Amazon Redshift blueprints allow users to connect their data in Amazon Redshift to the rest of their modern data stack.
+Platform's low-code Amazon Redshift blueprints allow users to connect their data in Amazon Redshift to the rest of their modern data stack.

 ## How to Use